History of Sri Lanka (1948–present): New constitution

-Civil war (1983 to 2009)
+Civil war (1983-2009)

-In July 1983, communal riots took place due to the ambush and killing of 13 Sri Lankan Army soldiers by the Tamil Tigers.
+In July 1983, communal riots(also called the pogroms) took place due to the ambush and killing of 13 Sri Lankan Army soldiers by the Tamil Tigers.
 Using the voters' list which contained the exact addresses of Tamils, the Tamil community faced a backlash from Sinhalese rioters including the destruction of shops, homes, savage beatings and merciless killings by Sinhalese youths.
 However, quite a few Sinhalese kept Tamil neighbours in their homes to protect them from the rioters.
 During these riots, the government did nothing to control the mob.
 Conservative government estimates put the death toll at 400 About this Collection | Country Studies | Digital Collections | Library of Congress, while the real death toll is believed to be around 3000 24 July 1983 :: Peace and Conflict Timeline (PACT).
+In the capital of Sri Lanka, Colombo, almost 100,000 Tamils were displaced.
 Also around 18,000 Tamil homes and 5,000 homes were destroyed, with 150,000 leaving the country resulting in a Tamil Diaspora in Canada, the UK, Australia and other western countries.

 Jayewardene held office until 1989, ruling as a virtual dictator under emergency powers.
 In 1987, following an army offensive in the Vadamarachchi peninsular, India started getting deeply involved in the ethnic conflict.Welcome to UTHR, Sri Lanka A convoy sent by India was stopped in Sri Lankan waters by the Sri Lankan Navy and the Indian Air Force retaliated with an airdrop of supplies onto the Jaffna peninsula.
 While the UNP organised street protests against India, Jayawardene declared that he would defend the country's independence to the last bullet.

 However, the airdrop also caused Jayawardene to reconsider his position and he then accepted the offer of Indian Prime Minister Rajiv Gandhi of a Peace Accord.
 The Sri Lankan Stalemate: Going Off the Screen in the Post Cold War Rajiv Gandhi's offer to send troops into Sri Lanka was deeply unpopular with the Sinhalese and, although initially popular with the Tamils, led to an outbreak of hostilities between the Tamil Tigers and the Indian Peace Keeping Force (IPKF) – Eelam War II.